rellaner/awesome-position-based-quantum-cryptography/README.md

 - [Quantum
 tagging: Authenticating location via quantum information and rel- ativistic signalling constraints (2011)](https://doi.org/10.1103/PhysRevA.84.012326) - Introduces a rooster of different QPV protocols like BB84 QPV, $f$-routing, $f$-BB84 QPV and variations of them.
 Mentions entanglement-based attacks on some of them.
-- [Insecurity of position-based quantum cryptography protocols against entanglement attacks (2011)](https://doi.org/10.1103/PhysRevA.83.012322) - Proves insecurity of QPV protocols that were previously claimed secure and studies general principle underlying entanglement attacks.
-Studies variations of QPV protocols based on Bell/GHZ states and shows that using eigenstates other than Pauli $X$, $Y$, $Z$ leads to protocols that need >1 EPR pair to be attacked.

 ### BB84 QPV and Generalisations

 - [Position-based quantum cryptography: Impossibility and constructions (2011)](https://doi.org/10.1137/130913687) - Shows security against unentangled attacks.
 - [A monogamy-of-entanglement game with applications to device-independent quantum cryptography (2013)](https://doi.org/10.1088/1367-2630/15/10/103002) - Shows a tight upper bound for unentangled attacks, parallel repetition and a linear lower bound for the repeated protocol.
-- [Practical position-based quantum cryptography (2015)](https://doi.org/10.1103/PhysRevA.92.052304) - Considers the case where the two input bases are related by a unitary $U$ and shows efficient attacks for certain classes, like the second level of the Clifford hierarchy.
-Also provides a related, but slightly different, protocol based on interleaved unitaries.
+- [Practical position-based quantum cryptography (2015)](https://doi.org/10.1103/PhysRevA.92.052304) - Considers the case where the two input bases are related by a unitary $U$.
 - [A tight lower bound for the BB84-states quantum-position-verification protocol (2015)](https://arxiv.org/abs/1504.07171) - Gives essentially tight lower bound for attacks with classical communication.
 - [Loss-tolerant position-based quantum cryptography (2015)](https://doi.org/10.1103/PhysRevA.91.042337) - Generalises BB84 QPV to more input bases and notes better loss tolerance properties because of it.
 - [Position-based quantum cryptography and catalytic computation (2016)](https://eprints.illc.uva.nl/id/eprint/2138/) - Chapter 5 independently generalises BB84 QPV to more input bases.
 Chapter 4 provides an efficient attack on the protocol based on interleaved unitaries.